clstrfcuk/wp-content/plugins/artiss-transient-cleaner/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.5.2 =
-* Minor release to remove some extraneous blank lines
+* Bug fix to correct errors related to new 'lite' mode